268 Northfield Avenue,

 The main feature of the architecture, unusual in a UK cinema was its use of a Spanish theme which inside the auditorium was given an Atmospheric style treament with little villa’s along the side walls.
 The ceiling treatment at the Avenue Theatre was different to most Atmospheric style theatres in that instead of having a plain blue ceiling with twinkling stars and cloud effects, here we have a Spanish courtyard prepared for a fiesta with a draped valarium in richly embroided striped tapestry, gathered along the centre and hung in loops towards the side walls.
 In other words; a tented ceiling to shade from the sun.
 Lighting came from elaborate lanterns which hung from the ceiling which gave a warm amber glow, and soft backlighting behind the villa’s on the side walls.

-The Avenue Theatre was taken over by the ever growing Odeon Theatres circuit in 1936 and the name was changed to the Odeon Theatre, Northfields, Ealing.
+The Avenue Theatre was taken over by Oscar Deutsch’s ever growing Odeon Theatres Ltd. circuit in 1936 and the name was changed to the Odeon Theatre, Northfields, Ealing.
 In later years the cafe/restaurant was closed down and after some flood damage in 1970, the organ was removed from the building in 1972.
 The decorated tented ceiling material was replaced due to years of dust, grime and tobacco smoke damage and the replacement material was a pleated plain red cloth, which to my eyes looked a little cheap.
+In the late-1970’s there were proposals to convert to bingo, but this never happened, and the next proposal was to convert to a triple screen cinema, which again came to nothing.

 The Odeon became the Coronet Cinema from 15th November 1981 when Rank Theatres leased it to Shermans Coronet Circuit.
 This only lasted a few years and it closed on 17th January 1985 with Arnold Schwarzenegger starring in the aptly named “The Terminator”.